Epic Mickey: Development

 At the February 2024 Nintendo Partner Direct, publisher THQ Nordic announced that its Austrian-based studio Purple Lamp had been developing a remake of the game titled Epic Mickey: Rebrushed, set for release later that year.
 It was released on September 24, 2024 on Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S. The remake was developed in Unreal Engine 4, deviating from the Gamebryo engine used in the original game.
+The game released for Android and iOS on September 16, 2026, and is currently set to release for Nintendo Switch 2 on October 6, 2026.

 Reception

 The remake received "generally favorable" reviews from critics on all systems, who felt it was an overall improvement to the original, according to review aggregator website Metacritic.